Dr. Benjamin Franklin Payton in Orangeburg, SC in 1932 to the late Reverend Leroy R. Payton and the late Mrs. Sarah M. Payton.

 Payton received the B.A. degree with honors from South Carolina State University in 1955; the B.D. degree from Harvard University in 1958; the M.A. degree from Columbia University in 1960; and the Ph.D. degree from Yale University in 1963.

-Tuskegee's fifth President and serving since 1981, Payton worked to continue the University's legacy of leadership.
+Payton served as Tuskegee's fifth President from 1981 until August 2010, and worked tirelessly to continue the University's legacy of leadership.
 During his tenure, he has:

 Prior to joining Tuskegee, Dr. Payton was program officer, Higher Education and Research, The Ford Foundation, New York City (1972-81); president of Benedict College, Columbia, S.C.
 (1967-72); executive director, Commission on Religion and Race and the Department of Social Justice of the National Council of Churches in the U.S.A.
 (1966-67); director, Office of Church and Race, Protestant Council of the City of New York (1965-66); and assistant professor, Howard University and director of the Howard University Community Service Project, Washington, D.C.
 (1963-65).